 In our imaginary web application described above we might have very different environments to build javascript files, and to run the application.
 For example javascripts are usually built and compressed using Node.js.
 But if our server is written in python we don't need Node.js to run application.
 So it's often desirable to run application in a container without build dependencies, at least to be sure that you don't miss some dependency.

 Let's declare that with vagga.
 Just define two containers:

 build:

 setup:

-- !Ubuntu trusty
+- !Ubuntu xenial

-- !Install [make, nodejs, uglifyjs]
+- !Install [make, nodejs, node-uglify]

 serve:

 setup:

-- !Ubuntu trusty

-- !Ubuntu trusty
+- !Ubuntu xenial

-- !Ubuntu trusty
+- !Ubuntu xenial

 - !UbuntuUniverse

 - !Install [python-django]

 '''

 One for each command:

 ''' commands: